mikkopaderes/ember-cloud-firestore-adapter/guides/06-relationships.md

 });
 ```

+If the document contains a field that matches your [`referenceKeyName`](02-configuration.md#settings), it'll fetch that one instead.

 ### `buildReference`

-Hook for providing a custom collection reference
+Hook for providing a custom collection reference.

+This is ignored when the relationship is a many-to-one type.

 **Type:** `function`